hippietrail/openmtp/README.md

       - Keychain -> `Default Keychains` menu in the left -> Login -> My Certificates
       - Search for `Developer ID Application` in the top search bar
         - If there are no results for the `Developer ID Application`, for the organization, create one from here: [Apple Developer Certificates](https://developer.apple.com/account/resources/certificates/add)
-        - Follow these steps to get the Apple Developer certificated installed in the local machine [Obtaining-an-Apple-Developer-ID-Certificate-for-macOS-Provisioning](https://forums.ivanti.com/s/article/Obtaining-an-Apple-Developer-ID-Certificate-for-macOS-Provisioning?language=en_US&ui-force-components-controllers-recordGlobalValueProvider.RecordGvp.getRecord=1)
+        - Follow these steps to get the Apple Developer certifcate installed on the local machine [Obtaining-an-Apple-Developer-ID-Certificate-for-macOS-Provisioning](https://forums.ivanti.com/s/article/Obtaining-an-Apple-Developer-ID-Certificate-for-macOS-Provisioning?language=en_US&ui-force-components-controllers-recordGlobalValueProvider.RecordGvp.getRecord=1)
       - Search for `Developer ID Application` in the top search bar
       - Expand `Developer ID Application: <User Name> (XXXYYYZZZ)`
       - See if the private key's name matches this: `Mac Developer ID Application: <User Name>`
-        - Else rename the private key as (right click -> get info) `Mac Developer ID Application: <User Name>`
+        - Otherwise rename the private key as (right click -> get info) `Mac Developer ID Application: <User Name>`
         - Close the window
       - Right Click on the private key -> `Mac Developer ID Application: <User Name>`
       - Export `Mac Developer ID Application: <User Name>`
       - File name: `CERTIFICATE_PRIVATE_KEY.p12`
       - Enter Password.
 This is the `CSC_KEY_PASSWORD`, note this down
-      - Run (this step doesnt work if you are using fig or ohmyzsh, use raw terminal):
+      - Run (this step doesn't work if you are using fig or ohmyzsh, use raw terminal):
         - `base64 -i CERTIFICATE_PRIVATE_KEY.p12 -o CERTIFICATE_PRIVATE_KEY.txt`
       - Copy the whole content of the file `CERTIFICATE_PRIVATE_KEY.txt`
       - Paste the content as the value for the field `CSC_LINK`